Run Linux Containers with Docker Desktop and WSL 2

 How to set up Docker and WSL 2

-First, you will need to download the Docker Desktop WSL 2 Tech Preview here.
-Make sure you already configured all the WSL 2 steps described in the prerequisites, before you install the Docker WSL 2 Tech preview.
+First, you will need to download the Docker Desktop for Windows Edge here.
+Make sure you already configured all the WSL 2 steps described in the prerequisites, before you install the Docker.
 If you are prompted if you want to use Linux containers or Windows containers during the installation, select Windows containers.
 If you choose Linux containers, you will have the classic Docker experience with a Hyper-V VM.

-Run the installation wizard, and after a successful installation, the Docker Desktop menu displays the WSL 2 Tech Preview option.
-You can select WSL 2 Tech Preview from that menu to start and configure the daemon running WSL 2.
+Run the installation wizard, and after a successful installation, the Docker Desktop menu displays the WSL 2 option.
+You can select WSL 2 from that menu to start and configure the daemon running WSL 2.

 You can now also do crazy things like run SQL Server on Linux in a Docker container on Windows 10.